oldhectorsalamanca/salaryless/README.md

 ## Usage
 Run the main script:
-python salaryless.py
+python salaryless.py <domain.com>
-The program will ask for a URL, detect the technologies used on that website, and search for known CVEs associated with the versions found.
+The program will ask if you want to manually input technologies and versions.
+If you dont, it will use Wappalyzer, detect the technologies used on that website, and search for known CVEs associated with the versions found.

 ## Notes
 Make sure Firefox and GeckoDriver are correctly installed and compatible.